NuLink-network/docs/product/staker/nulink_worker.md

 There are four steps to run a NuLink Worker:
 1. Create Worker Account
-2. Bond the Worker node with your staking account
+2. Bond the Worker Account with your staking account
 3. Install NuLink Worker
 4. Configure and Run a Worker node